geotools/geotools/docs/user/advanced/integration.rst

    work in an OSGi environment in a way that is backward compatible, i.e. you can still use your bundle JARs as plain old JARs on the classpath.

 If at some point in future Geotools should decide to go the OSGi way (and allow itself to become dependent on OSGi), the Factory SPI approach should be dropped in favour of the OSGi service registry.
-Service providers would simply register their services under the class name of the implemented interface.
+Service providers would register their services under the class name of the implemented interface.
 Clients would use the OSGi service registry to look up the available services for an interface, possibly using additional parameters to select a specific implementation.

 Third-Party Dependencies
 ''''''''''''''''''''''''

 In either approach, all-in-one or bundle-per-JAR, you also have to deal with external dependencies of Geotools, like vecmath, jdom, geoapi, and many others.

 You could further blow up your all-in-one bundle by also including the JARs for these external dependencies.
-Chances are high that some of these are also used by other non-Geotools bundles in your application, so this is likely to cause classloader problems, say if you already have a jdom bundle in your system.
+Chances are high that some of these are also used by other non-Geotools bundles in your application, so this is likely to cause classloader problems, say if you already have a JDOM bundle in your system.

 Thus, you should really follow the bundle-per-JAR approach and OSGify each third-party dependency into a separate bundle.
 Actually, there is no need to do all the work on your own: The SpringSource Enterprise Bundle Repository provides OSGified versions of many popular Java libraries.

 Eclipse-BuddyPolicy: ext
 ''''''''''''''''''''''''

 The GeoTools library makes use of Java Advanced Imaging - which is a Java extension.
 Just as OSGi is very careful about dependencies between bundles; it is also careful to ensure you do not accidentally depend on a Java extension that may not be present.

 A normal application works like this: